yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/restore-universe-data.md

 {{< warning title="Restoring a backup using YBC" >}}

-Backups from a stable track can only be restored to a higher stable track YugabyteDB version, and the same applies for preview track.
+Backups from a stable track universe can only be restored to a higher version stable track YugabyteDB universe, and the same applies for preview track.
+Optionally, you can set a runtime flag `yb.skip_version_checks`, to skip all YugabyteDB and YBA version checks during restores.
+For more information, contact {{% support-platform %}}.

 {{< /warning >}}